 It’s just how it goes.

 So as my world glows with all that is good, and I dance in the light.
 I pray for all those who crawl in the darkness.
-So much darkness… A friend who seems to live in the boxing ring of life, taking blow after blow, another friend bearing the burden of a horrible divorce and trying to comfort her aching children, another friend trying to find answers for her medically fragile child, another friend whose son has lost his soul to addiction, another mom who swims in the depths of her precious child’s untimely death…
+So much darkness… A friend who seems to live in the boxing ring of life, taking blow after blow, another friend bearing the burden of a horrible divorce and trying to comfort her aching children, another friend trying to find answers for her medically fragile child, another friend whose son has lost his soul to addiction, another mom who is drowning in the depths of her precious child’s untimely death…

 When I was suffering greatly with my new baby having all sorts of medical issues, my husband would say in his secure, yet seemingly dismissive tone…